First, let me tell you the two amazing facts of the Jetpack WordPress plugin.

-I discovered a few point of cons and made a list of it.
+I discovered a few points of cons and made a list of it.
 Let’s have a look at these points.

 When you are running a big WordPress website, you should check the pricing plan of Jetpack pro.
 Using a pro version of the Jetpack WordPress plugin, you can unveil some more exciting features like automatic security scan, automatic backup, easy restore, and a few more.

 Jetpack Pro offers three different pricing plans.
-It starts with $3.50 per month that is quite reasonable, I guess.
+It starts at $3.50 per month which is quite reasonable, I guess.

 This is the pricing table that Jetpack offers.
-Check in detail before proceed to buy.
+Check the details before proceeding to buy.

 If you analyze all the free WordPress plugins, you will see that Jetpack is one of the most popular WordPress plugins.
 People trust Jetpack as their first choice in terms of maintaining their site’s performance and security.